koreacsl/PodBeater/README.md

 Run the script to create attack pods according to two threat models: **Tu** and **Tr**.

+Each script is located in the `strategy/` folder.

 ### 3.1.
 Threat Model Tu

 In this scenario, the attacker does have knowledge of the victim pod’s scheduling requirements.